bkrug/TI-string-buffer/README.md

 They are available on a Disk Image or in FIAD (File in a disk) format with TIFILES headers.

 Object files:
-* MEMBUF.O contain only static executable object code.
+* MEMBUF.obj contain only static executable object code.
-* ARRAY.O contains only static executable object code.
+* ARRAY.obj contains only static executable object code.
 It is dependent on MEMBUF.O
-* VAR.O contains only memory locations for variables, including space for workspace registers.
+* VAR.obj contains only memory locations for variables, including space for workspace registers.

 Static and volatile object code are kept separate in case the larger project requires code to be located in ROM.